RobBagby/dcos-primer/deploy-web-and-private-webapi.md

 - The web app will use the url in the .env file when calling the web api
 - The web container is run with a --link, linking to the webapi container, specifying an alias of webapi

-**It is important to note that, while it it convenient for testing, the use of --link should not be used for real applications**
+**It is important to note that, while it it convenient for testing, the use of --link is generally not recommended for real applications**

 You can test this solution by opening a browser to <http://localhost:5001>.
 You should see something like this:
 ![Running Locally](https://raw.githubusercontent.com/robbagby/dcos-primer/master/images/docker-browser-local-webapi.jpg)